Seat time, and instruction.

 There is an external antenna that you'll need to route somewhere.
 You’ll of course want to mount the antenna setup somewhere with a clear view of the sky.
 With C5 Corvettes being made mostly of fiberglass though, it's pretty darn easy to mount them in the rear of the car and get quality signal.

-Another thing to note is Fire Laps does require a 4g connection in order to upload your data.
-No, it doesn't need your phone, it connects over cell phone channels on it's own That said, if you are at a remote enough race track... you may not be able to get your data right away.
-That said, I’ve yet to visit a track that didn’t have 4G+ data at it… so keep that in mind if you’re considering getting this product.
-Even if you lack a data connection though, the device will later upload data when it gets 4G connectivity again, so you can still review the data after the fact.
+Another thing to note is Fire Laps does require a data connection in order to upload your data.
+No, it doesn't need your phone, it connects over cell phone channels on it's own.
+That said, if you are at a remote enough race track... you may not be able to get your data right away.
+Perosnally, I’ve yet to visit a track that didn’t have 4G+ data at it… so keep that in mind if you’re considering getting this product.
+Even if you lack a data connection though, the device will later upload data when it gets connectivity.

 Everyday Use & The Fire Laps UI

-So right off the bat, there is no UI for in motion recording your sessions.
-Just give the box 12v and the antenna a clear view of the sky and you’re in business.
+Right off the bat, I've got to call out that there is no in car UI needed for in motion recording your sessions, which is both a pro and a con.
+Just give the Fire Laps box 12v and the antenna a clear view of the sky and you’re in business.
 The majority of how you’ll be interacting with the unit is after your lap, and I highly recommend you watch their YouTube video on the topic.
+They also have an excellent interactive demo that I highly endorse as well!

 So assuming you watched the video and have your car saved in Fire Laps and start capturing your sessions... you can then go in and review them once AI review has completed.
 Different sections will display some general information and pointers, which when clicked provide some input.